Best Places to Find Matcha Desserts in Austin (2025 Update)

 Asahi Imports – Matcha Soft Serve and Snacks

-On Fridays, Saturdays, and Sundays, you can get an incredible matcha soft serve from Asahi Imports’ Burnet location for just a couple bucks.
+On Fridays, Saturdays, and Sundays at the Burnet location, you can get an incredible matcha soft serve from Asahi Imports’ Burnet location for just a couple bucks.
+Swirl it with whatever flavor is on rotation, if you’re feeling fancy!
 I was completely blown away by this little treat.
-The matcha flavoring is perfect and you can actually see the little bits of matcha powder in the soft serve.
-They updated the recipe to have a non-dairy creamer, making this delicious soft serve vegan!
-It also has that powdery mouth-feel that good matcha products have.
-You know what I’m talking about?
-Sure you do – you’re a matcha fan like me!
 Asahi Imports is primarily an Asian grocery store, so they sell all kinds of awesome matcha and green tea candy and snacks.
 Be sure to stock up on all your favorite candies, pocky, and mochi before ordering your soft serve.

 OMG Squee – Taiyaki Matcha Soft Serve and Mochi Donuts